data-apis/scipy-2023-presentation/paper.rst

 .. class:: abstract

-   The Python array API standard specifies standardized application programming interfaces (APIs) and behavior for array and tensor objects and operations as commonly found in libraries such as NumPy :cite:`Harris2020a`, PyTorch :cite:`Paszke2019a`, TensorFlow :cite:`Abadi2016a`, Dask :cite:`Rocklin2015a`, and CuPy :cite:`Okuta2017a`.
+   The Python array API standard specifies standardized application programming interfaces (APIs) and behaviors for array and tensor objects and operations as commonly found in libraries such as NumPy :cite:`Harris2020a`, PyTorch :cite:`Paszke2019a`, TensorFlow :cite:`Abadi2016a`, Dask :cite:`Rocklin2015a`, and CuPy :cite:`Okuta2017a`.
 The establishment and subsequent adoption of the